playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <!-- tabs:end -->

 These globally provided values are also called "singletons."
 When using a singleton, it's important to remember that data is shared between every component.
-If we have three components that all use one provided value, and mutate said value, it will update all the consuming components.
+If we have three components that all use one provided value and mutate said value, it will update all the consuming components.

 ## Application Wide Providers _Can_ Cause Performance Problems {#app-wide-providers-performance}

-Generally, it's suggested to keep your data providers as close to the intended component as possible.
+Generally, keeping your data providers as close to the intended component as possible is suggested.
 For example, if you have the following component structure:

 ```html
 <App>